xperiments/p1touch/README.md

 5. **Connecting to the Printer**:

-   - The P1Touch Screen will attempt to establish a connection with the selected printer.
+   - The xtouch screen will attempt to establish a connection with the selected printer.
 If the connection is unsuccessful, the process will restart, allowing you to try again.

 6. **Success and Main Screen**: